jeffxtang/jeffxtang.github.io/_posts/2025-08-30-back-with-a-mission.md

 So many crazy things have happened since Nov 2022.
 So many more crazier things will happen in the coming years.
 I once asked AI about a French phrase "Y a pas de petits rôles, y a que des petits acteurs", one favirote line in my favotite French TV show Call My Agent, with the English translation "There are no small roles, only small actors." and I asked how to have a balance of working on the most important, challenging and ambitious projects versus being always willing to help on even unrelated small projects, and got the following tip:

-Know Your North Star - Before you can balance anything, you need clarity on:
+*Know Your North Star.
+Before you can balance anything, you need clarity on:
 What are your most important long-term goals?
 What kind of impact do you want to have?
-What problems are worth your “life’s work”?
+What problems are worth your “life’s work”?*

 and the TL;DR: